 With the addition of Jupyter Notebook and the upgrade to Python 3.6, debugging a UDF is much easier than as described previously.
 The short answer is to debug your UDF in Jupyter Notebook.
-Xcalar's built-in Jupyter Notebook uses the same Python environment as your cluster node 0.
+Xcalar's built-in Jupyter Notebook uses the same Python environment as the node where you have logged in.

 Engineering has provided tools to facilitate editing Map and Import UDFs in Jupyter:

 - Selecting to import a Custom Format data source file will allow you to click the WRITE PARSER USING JUPYTER button and work in Jupyter with the actual source file.

 - In Jupyter, you can add the Create Map UDF code snippet, which will allow you to select columns of data to modify with your map function.

 Both facilitate saving your UDF in Xcalar Design's UDF editor, and applying to the data you used to create your UDF.
 Debugging in Jupyter will allow you to resolve Python coding errors without resorting to accessing log files.